yourtechmafia/voting-app_with_CI_CD/README.md

 ## Key Features (Secure Configuration Management)

-- **Containerized Microservices:** Each component of the application runs in its own Docker container.
+- **Containerized Microservices Architecture:** The application is broken down into microservices, each running in its own Docker container.
+This design demonstrates a polyglot approach, using Python, Node.js, and .NET, and highlights the benefits of containerization for microservice architectures.

-- **Kubernetes Orchestration:** The app is deployed on a Kubernetes cluster, showcasing pod management, service discovery, and scalability.
-- **CI/CD Pipeline:** Automated build and deployment using Jenkins, including pushing Docker images to Docker Hub and deploying to Kubernetes.
-- **Cloud-Native Integration:** Deployed on an EKS cluster with considerations for cloud-specific features like EBS CSI driver.
-- **Kubernetes Secrets:** This project leverages Kubernetes Secrets to securely manage sensitive configurations.
-The PostgreSQL database credentials are stored as secrets, ensuring secure access and management.
-This approach exemplifies best practices in secure configuration management in a Kubernetes environment.
+- **Kubernetes Orchestration and Scalability:** Deployed on Kubernetes, the app showcases sophisticated orchestration capabilities, including automated scaling, self-healing, and load balancing.
+It exemplifies how Kubernetes manages the lifecycle of containerized applications and maintains the desired state.

+- **Advanced CI/CD Pipeline with Jenkins:** The project integrates a comprehensive Jenkins CI/CD pipeline, automating the entire process from code changes to production deployment.
+This includes building Docker images, pushing them to Docker Hub, and deploying updates to the Kubernetes cluster, ensuring continuous integration and delivery.

+- **Infrastructure as Code with Terraform:** The entire AWS EKS environment (including security groups, VPC, EBS CSI Driver, IAM Roles and Policies, OIDC Provider, and Configuration) is provisioned using Terraform, demonstrating Infrastructure as Code (IaC) practices.
+This approach allows for repeatable, consistent, and efficient infrastructure provisioning and management.

+- **Secure Configuration with Kubernetes Secrets:** Sensitive configurations such as database credentials are managed securely using Kubernetes Secrets.
+This practice aligns with security best practices in Kubernetes, ensuring the safe handling of confidential data.

-- **Persistent Storage with PVC and PV:** The application leverages Kubernetes PersistentVolumes (PVs) and PersistentVolumeClaims (PVCs) for efficient and reliable data storage.
-This ensures data persistence for stateful components like the Postgres database, allowing for data retention across pod restarts and deployments.
+- **Persistent Storage Management:** Utilizing Kubernetes PersistentVolumes (PVs) and PersistentVolumeClaims (PVCs), the application ensures data persistence for stateful services.
+This feature is crucial for maintaining data across pod restarts and re-deployments.

-- **Load Balancing:** Utilizes Kubernetes LoadBalancer services to manage and route incoming (external) traffic to nodes in private subnets.
+- **Load Balancing with AWS Integration:** The application leverages Kubernetes LoadBalancer services, integrated with AWS, to manage and route incoming traffic.
+This setup illustrates the effective use of cloud-native features, enhancing the application's accessibility and reliability.

+- **AWS Cloud-Native Features:** Deployed in an AWS EKS environment, the project takes full advantage of cloud-native features like the EBS CSI driver for persistent storage, showcasing a cloud-first approach in application deployment.

+These features collectively make this project a comprehensive showcase of modern application development and deployment practices, integrating containerization, orchestration, CI/CD, cloud-native technologies, and infrastructure automation.

 ## Getting Started

 ### Prerequisites